In this Article

 Your baby can receive his daily dose of sunlight before he has his bath.
 This will help you to clean areas that are overlooked, like the folds of the stomach, thighs, feet, and areas behind the ears.

 8. Watch Body Temperature:

 Any abnormal increase in the baby’s body temperature due to prolonged exposure to sunlight should be a cause for concern.
-The baby’s body and brain functions can be affected by high temperature, so the duration and temperature have to be monitored carefully.
+The baby’s body and brain function can be affected by high temperatures, so the duration and temperature have to be monitored carefully.